HazyResearch/lolcats/README.md

 See `configs/model/` for model configs used in the below commands, and `configs/experiments/` for attention transfer and finetuning configs.

-We support linearizing various LLMs with various linear attention feature maps ([Transformer-to-RNN (T2R)](https://arxiv.org/abs/2103.13076), Hedgehog), and architectures (standard, the LoLCATs linear + sliding window setup).
+We support linearizing various LLMs with various linear attention feature maps ([Transformer-to-RNN (T2R)](https://arxiv.org/abs/2103.13076), [Hedgehog](https://arxiv.org/abs/2402.04347)), and architectures (standard linear attention, the LoLCATs linear + sliding window setup).
 In general, we tried to make things easily extendable, so if you want to linearize a new LLM with some new architecture, it's as simple as changing a config line or adding a single module.

 Please find some sample scripts below, linearizing with a [cleaned up version](https://huggingface.co/datasets/yahma/alpaca-cleaned) of the [Alpaca dataset](https://crfm.stanford.edu/2023/03/13/alpaca.html).